Gorm2303/firecasting/docs/project-plan.md

 - Postgres is intentionally internal-only in both dev and prod compose and is not published as a host port.
 Evidence: `firecasting/deploy/dev/compose.yml`, `firecasting/deploy/prod/compose.yml`, `firecasting/.github/copilot-instructions.md`.
 - Backend transport changes are expected to follow explicit versioning rules, and snapshot tests exist to guard contract drift.
 Evidence: `firecasting-backend/docs/contracts/api-versioning.md`, `firecasting-backend/docs/adr/0001-openapi-snapshot-testing.md`.
 - Default persisted results are compact aggregated summaries rather than per-path traces; detailed trace storage is explicitly deferred or expected to live in a separate artifact path if ever added.
 Evidence: `firecasting-backend/docs/adr/0002-results-storage-volume.md`.
+- The backend already uses bounded TTL-based in-memory caches rather than unbounded process memory for recent run data: yearly summaries (`maxEntries=10`, `ttlMs=300000`), metric summaries (`50`, `900000`), CSV/full results (`2`, `300000`), and timings/meta (`200`, `900000`).
+Evidence: `firecasting-backend/firecasting/application/src/main/java/dk/gormkrings/simulation/SimulationSummariesCache.java`, `firecasting-backend/firecasting/application/src/main/java/dk/gormkrings/simulation/SimulationMetricSummariesCache.java`, `firecasting-backend/firecasting/application/src/main/java/dk/gormkrings/simulation/SimulationResultsCache.java`, `firecasting-backend/firecasting/application/src/main/java/dk/gormkrings/simulation/SimulationTimingsCache.java`.

 ### Current Product Surface

 Confirmed:

 - The core implemented product surface is the simulation workflow: form-driven setup, execution defaults, progress streaming, result retrieval, export, diff, and replay-related pages and API calls.
 Evidence: `firecasting-frontend/vite-react-frontend/src/api/simulation.tsx`, `firecasting-frontend/vite-react-frontend/src/AppRoutes.tsx`.
 - The frontend also contains many placeholder or skeleton routes for adjacent planning tools such as time accounting, life events, buffer planning, goal planning, housing, and strategy editors.
-These exist in the route map but are not evidence that the underlying engines or persisted models already exist.
-Evidence: `firecasting-frontend/vite-react-frontend/src/AppRoutes.tsx`.
+These currently function as visualized extension points that make missing capabilities and future extension seams visible; they are not evidence that the underlying engines or persisted models already exist.
+Evidence: `firecasting-frontend/vite-react-frontend/src/AppRoutes.tsx`, maintainer input 2026-03-09.

+### Backend Execution And Engine Posture

+Confirmed:

+- The current deployment shape is single-instance at the API tier in both dev and prod compose.
+Evidence: `firecasting/deploy/dev/compose.yml`, `firecasting/deploy/prod/compose.yml`.

+Maintainer direction:

+- Single-instance backend execution is the deliberate near-term model because the system runs on a single free-tier VM and horizontal scaling is not relevant in the near future.
+- The `scheduleBased` simulation engine is the primary engine for current product use, and future engine-selection changes should be treated as explicit architectural work rather than implicit drift.

 ## Boundaries And Ownership